nus-cs2103-AY1920S1/duke/docs/README.md

 ### `delete` - Delete a Task.

-Deletes a specified task using command `delete INDEX OF TASK` and press Enter.
+Delete a specified task using command `delete INDEX OF TASK` and press Enter.

 Example of usage: